DavidIfebueme/lydia/README.md

 ## 🚀 Features

-- **Problem Solving and Guessing Games**: Solve puzzles and win cryptocurrency rewards
+- **Problem Solving and Guessing Games**: Solve puzzles and win real rewards
 - **Dynamic Cost Structure**: Uses the Golden Ratio and e to create a natural cost progression
 - **Real-Time Prize Pools**: See the prize pool grow as players make attempts
 - **Seamless Wallet Integration**: Connect your Payman wallet directly through Telegram